Julian Erosa: Return to UFC

-Although he did not earn a direct contract after his DWCS fight, Erosa was signed to fight against fellow DWCS alumni Devonte Smith at UFC Fight Night: The Korean Zombie vs. Rodríguez.
+Although he did not earn a direct contract after his DWCS fight, Erosa was signed to fight against fellow DWCS alumni Devonte Smith at UFC Fight Night 139.
 He lost the fight via knockout in round one.

-Erosa faced Grant Dawson on March 9, 2019 at UFC Fight Night: Lewis vs. dos Santos.
+Erosa faced Grant Dawson on March 9, 2019 at UFC Fight Night 146.
 He lost the fight via unanimous decision and was briefly released from the promotion.

 Erosa was offered a quick return to face Julio Arce on May 18, 2019 at UFC Fight Night 151, despite being released from the promotion after the previous loss.
 He lost the fight via knockout in the third round and was released once again.

-After the release, Erosa picked up one win in his native CageSport and was brought back as a late replacement for Kyle Nelson, who had visa issues, against Sean Woodson at UFC on ESPN: Poirier vs. Hooker.
+After the release, Erosa picked up one win in his native CageSport and was brought back as a late replacement for Kyle Nelson, who had visa issues, against Sean Woodson at UFC on ESPN 12.
 He won the fight via D'arce choke in the third round.
 This win earned him the Performance of the Night award.

-Erosa faced Nate Landwehr on February 20, 2021 at UFC Fight Night: Blaydes vs. Lewis.
+Erosa faced Nate Landwehr on February 20, 2021 at UFC Fight Night 185.
 He won the fight via technical knockout in round one.

 Erosa faced Seung Woo Choi on June 19, 2021 at UFC on ESPN 25.
 He lost the fight via knockout in the first round.

 Erosa replaced Lerone Murphy on short notice against Charles Jourdain on September 4, 2021 at UFC Fight Night 191.
 He won the fight via a submission in round three.